 Instructions for use of the Vaxigrip vaccine

 The vaccine is contained in a disposable syringe that holds 0.5 ml of solution.
-When vaccinating a child at a dose of 0.25 ml, half the contents of the syringe must be released using a piston and only then the solution should be injected into the baby's body.
+When vaccinating a child at a dose of 0.25 ml, half the contents of the syringe must be released using a piston and only then the solution must be injected into the baby’s body.

 Contraindications for use

-• children's age up to six months;
+• children up to six months;

 • exacerbation of chronic pathology;